Dysmetria

 Dysmetria (from Greek 'dys' meaning bad or difficult, and 'metron' meaning measure) is a lack of coordination of movement typified by the undershoot or overshoot of intended position with the hand, arm, leg, or eye.
 It is a type of ataxia.
 It can also include an inability to judge distance or scale.

 Hypermetria and hypometria are, respectively, overshooting and undershooting the intended position.

 Presentation

 Associated diseases

 Dysmetria is often found in individuals with multiple sclerosis (MS), amyotrophic lateral sclerosis (ALS), and persons who have had tumors or strokes.
 Persons who have been diagnosed with autosomal dominant spinocerebellar ataxia (SCAs) also exhibit dysmetria.
 There are many types of SCAs and though many exhibit similar symptoms (one being dysmetria), they are considered to be heterogeneous.
-Friedreich's ataxia is a well-known SCA in which children have dysmetria.
+Friedreich's ataxia is a relatively common cause of dysmetria.
 Cerebellar malformations extending to the brainstem can also present with dysmetria.

 Causes

 The actual cause of dysmetria is thought to be caused by lesions in the cerebellum or by lesions in the proprioceptive nerves that lead to the cerebellum that coordinate visual, spatial and other sensory information with motor control.
 Damage to the proprioceptive nerves does not allow the cerebellum to accurately judge where the hand, arm, leg, or eye should move.
 These lesions are often caused by strokes, multiple sclerosis (MS), amyotrophic lateral sclerosis (ALS), or tumors.

 According to the research article cited above, motor control is a learning process that utilizes APPGs.
 Disruption of APPGs is possibly the cause of ataxia and dysmetria and upon identification of the motor primitives, clinicians may be able to isolate the specific areas responsible for the cerebellar problems.